MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 You can find more detailed information about the supported configurations for both the node operating system and kubelet in our [prescriptive guidance](https://learn.microsoft.com/en-us/azure/aks/custom-node-configuration).

-After the cluster is ready, you can configure TCP Keepalive sysctls in your desired pod by setting the security context in your pod definitions as follows:
+After the cluster is ready, you can configure TCP keepalive sysctls in your desired pod by setting the security context in your pod definitions as follows:

 ```yaml
 apiVersion: v1